Fish Eaters: The Whys and Hows of Traditional Catholicism

 even as where Jesus is, there is the Catholic Church'' Ignatius of Antioch, 1st c.
 A.D

-Feast of The Guardian Angels
+Feast of The Holy Guardian Angels

 March 24 is the Feast of St. Gabriel; September 29, the Feast of St. Michael; and October 24 is the Feast of St. Raphael.
 In the Novus Ordo calendar, those three feasts of the named archangels are all celebrated on September 29, but the traditional calendar keeps their feasts separate.
 Today -- October 2 -- is the Feast of the Guardian Angels -- and it is so for both calendars.